hMitov/Java-Shop/README.md

 # Shop!
-This is real shop for biofoods.
+This is real shop for bio foods.
 It is an OOP project that includes all OOP concepts.